The Depths That Lie Beneath

 Maybe it was the scent of lavender wafting in through the front windows, or all the coffee she’d had, and it was already three in the afternoon.
 She wasn’t supposed to have coffee—her therapist said it heightened her sense of detachment.
 But Alice knew that sometimes even therapists told lies, and today caffeine was the only thing anchoring her to reality.

 The shapes were true today.
-Maybe it was because the lines were blue, or she was alone, or because the kitchen door kept swinging open with its usual stupid creak-clack-creak, intruding on her thoughts.
+Maybe it was because the lines were red, or she was alone, or because the kitchen door kept swinging open with its usual stupid creak-clack-creak, intruding on her thoughts.
 She saw those interruptions like points on a map, destinations for her pencil on the page, pinprick lights calling out to her in song.

 The page was more real today.
 Maybe it was because she hadn’t been to school, and Father wasn’t home yet, and she didn’t know where he was, and she hoped he’d finally managed to find that cliff he’d been teetering on.
 But that wouldn’t be true.